ovh/docs/pages/web_cloud/email_and_collaborative_solutions/common_email_features/feature_redirections/guide.en-gb.md

 ## Objective

-In this guide, you can find information and help on configuring your **redirections** and **alias** emails, e.g. sending emails received from address A to address B.
+In this guide, you can find information and help on configuring your **redirections** and **alias** emails, such as sending emails received from address A to address B.

 ![emails](images/schema-redirect00.png){.thumbnail}